-Article 7 Registry and Registrar
+Registry and Registrar

-1. The Board of Appeal shall be assisted in the exercise of its duties by the Registry headed by a Registrar, who shall be appointed by the Board on proposal of the Chairperson.
+1. The Board of Appeal shall be assisted in the exercise of its duties by the Registry headed by a Registrar, who shall be appointed by the Board on proposal of the Chairman.

-The Chairperson shall have the power to give directions to the Registrar on matters relating to the exercise of the functions of the Board of Appeal.
+The Chairman shall have the power to give directions to the Registrar on matters relating to the exercise of the functions of the Board of Appeal.

 - 2. The Registry will provide the framework for the proper functioning of procedures and all related services. - 3.
-The task of the Registry shall include the receipt, transmission and custody of documents, and the effecting of other services as provided for by these Rules of Organisation and Procedure.
-These services will also establish a source of analysis and knowledge relevant to the work of the Agency, but independent of the Agency. - 4.
+The task of the Registry shall include the receipt, transmission and custody of documents, and the effecting of other services as provided for by these Rules of Organisation and Procedure These services will also establish a source of analysis and knowledge relevant to the work of the Agency, but independent of the Agency. - 4.
 A Register of appeals shall be kept in the Registry in which references to all notices of appeal and related documents are entered. - 5.
-The staff of the Registry, including the Registrar, may not participate in any proceedings of the Agency relating to decisions which may be the subject of appeals. - 6.
-For every case the Registrar will without delay establish a detailed time schedule for the different stages of the procedure subject to the agreement of the Chairperson and taking account of the time limits under Article 28(2) of the Regulation (EU) 2019/942.

-The Registrar shall verify that the time limits and other formal conditions relating to the lodging of appeals are complied with.
+The staff of the Registry, including the Registrar, may not participate in any proceedings of the Agency relating to decisions which may be the subject of appeals under Article 19 of Regulation (EC) No 713/2009. - 6.
+For every case the Registrar will without delay establish a detailed time schedule for the different stages of the procedure subject to the agreement of the Chairman and taking account of the time limits under article 19.2 of the Regulation.
+The Registrar shall verify that the time limits and other formal conditions relating to the lodging of appeals are complied with. - 7.
+The Agency will provide the necessary resources for the operation of the Registrar and the Registry.